intbot/GitStarsApp/README.md

 This app puts all the shared code into a PCL and uses json files to make the app available offline

 ## Uses
-Though this is a simple app, it showcases sample usage of few available Cross-platform plugings.
+Though this is a simple app, it showcases sample usage of few available Cross-platform plugins.
 Listed below are few.

 PCLStorage plugin: https://github.com/dsplaisted/PCLStorage
 Connectivity plugin: https://github.com/jamesmontemagno/ConnectivityPlugin